-Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to ERS for its comprehensive annual financial report for the fiscal year ended December 31, 2019.
-This was the 2nd consecutive year that the government has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to ERS for its annual comprehensive financial report for the fiscal year ended December 31, 2020.
+This was the 3rd consecutive year that ERS has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized ACFR.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.
+We believe that our current ACFR continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.

-ERS was awarded a Certificate of Transparency by NCPERS (National Conference on Public Employee Retirement Systems).
-The Certificate of Transparency was awarded for ERS's contribution to the 2020 NCPERS Public Retirement Systems Study, a comprehensive study exploring the retirement practices of the public sector.
+ERS was awarded a Certificate of Transparency by NCPERS (National Conference on Public Employee Retirement Systems) in 2021 for a second year.
+The Certificate of Transparency was awarded for ERS's contribution to the 2021 NCPERS Public Retirement Systems Study, a comprehensive study exploring the retirement practices of the public sector.
 The study covers 22 topics, including current and target asset allocations, returns and governance practices.
 The results of the study are available on NCPERS' website.